-The Pass/Fail option must be requested early in the semester and approved by the FD who will set its deadline.
-A reminder of that date will be posted on the Program Office bulletin board.
+The Pass/Fail option must be requested early in the semester and approved by the FD.
+The FD will set the Pass/Fail deadline, and a reminder will be posted on the Program Office bulletin board.
 No exceptions will be made to the posted deadline.
 See also your university's academic policies for certain restrictions; however, no course applying toward the concentration program (major) may be taken on a Pass/Fail basis.
 The Pass/Fail option may not be changed after filing the Pass/Fail request.
 Review your college bulletin for other rules concerning the counting of Pass/Fail work toward your degree.